Could COP29 put us on the path to more ambitious national climate commitments?

 Emerging priorities for NDCs 3.0

-Being “nationally determined”, NDC priorities will vary between different countries, but it is clear that some “hot topics” have emerged:
+Being “nationally determined”, NDC priorities will vary between different countries, but it is clear that some “hot topics”, many of which will be debated at COP29, have emerged:

 Raising ambition: the energy transition

-As such, many countries are now looking to enhance energy sector targets in their NDCs 3.0 and undertake more detailed planning to support their implementation.
+As such, many countries are now looking to add/enhance energy sector targets in their NDCs 3.0, reflect specific actions related to shifting towards renewables, and undertake more detailed planning to support their implementation.

 How can the NDC 3.0 Navigator help?
 The NDC 3.0 Navigator contains sections on exploring sector-specific opportunities for raised ambition (including a dedicated section for the energy sector) and including sector-specific targets in NDCs.